sgmurphy/wordpress-plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 3.5.1 - 2024-04-25 =
+* Reduced page loading time for stores with a huge number of orders
+* Fixed bug - can't mark/unmark exported orders if sync with legacy is off (HPOS mode)
+* Fixed bug - can't filter orders by "_billling" / "_shipping" order meta (HPOS)
+* Fixed bug - can't filter orders by "_payment_method" order meta (HPOS)
+* Fixed bug - sections "Filter by billing/shipping" displayed empty dropdowns (HPOS)
+* Fixed bug - field "customer_user" is 0 for guests now (reverted change)
+* Fixed bug - some metas  can not be read for orders (legacy mode)
+* Fixed bug - customer stats was different in HPOS and legacy mode
+* Fixed bug - PHP warnings for "Coupon description" field
+* All dropdowns are searchable in section "Setup Fields"

 = 3.5.0 - 2024-04-03 =
 * The plugin requires at least WooCommerce 4.0.0